 In the textual analysis of this chapter, I first explore a type of man, namely, the pseudofeminist man, who (to a certain degree) is critical of the sexual objectification of women for male visual pleasure, yet acts as a voyeur within that process.
-Second, I explore a type of postfeminist woman who inhabits the male gaze due to her voluntary desire "to be looked at."532 Although this position is at odds with a feminist critique of the male gaze according to Mulvey, Silverman would argue that it offers viewers (including women) the opportunity to temporarily locate in (and even find a degree of agency within) the objectified women's images.
-Thirdly, I examine a type of protofeminist man and the postfeminist woman have failed.
+Second, I explore a type of postfeminist woman who inhabits the male gaze due to her voluntary desire "to be looked at."
+Although this position is at odds with a feminist critique of the male gaze according to Mulvey, Silverman would argue that it offers viewers (including women) the opportunity to temporarily locate in (and even find a degree of agency within) the objectified women's images.
+Thirdly, I examine a type of protofeminist heroine-the female protagonist-who emerges in order to succeed where the pseudofeminist man and the postfeminist woman have failed.